Disease Reporting

 - Corynebacterium diphtheriae

-- Haemophilus Influenzae, from normally sterile sites
+- Haemophilus influenzae, from normally sterile sites

 - Influenza A virus, unsubtypeable

-- Influenza Virus (hospitalized cases only)
+- Influenza virus (hospitalized cases only)

 - Legionella species